Alejogb1/job-board/blog-data/why-does-the-azureml-sdk-corrupt-the-default-datastore.md

 id: "why-does-the-azureml-sdk-corrupt-the-default-datastore"
 ---

-Let's tackle this directly.
+directly.
 It's a frustrating experience when an sdk, especially one as critical as the AzureML sdk, seems to be meddling with the default datastore.
-Based on some past, very much hands-on encounters, I can tell you it's rarely a case of the sdk *intentionally* corrupting the datastore itself.
+Based on some past, very much hands-on encounters, I can tell you it's rarely a case of the sdk _intentionally_ corrupting the datastore itself.
 Instead, what's usually happening is a misunderstanding of how the default datastore works within the Azure Machine Learning ecosystem, coupled with some common coding patterns that can unintentionally cause issues that resemble corruption.

 Think of the default datastore within an AzureML workspace as a sort of convenience zone – it's there out-of-the-box, often pointing to the storage account associated with the workspace.
-It's *not* a black box; it has specific behaviors and, importantly, isn't designed to be a general-purpose dumping ground for data, especially if you have workflows that involve modifications or iterative writes.
+It's _not_ a black box; it has specific behaviors and, importantly, isn't designed to be a general-purpose dumping ground for data, especially if you have workflows that involve modifications or iterative writes.
 This point, often overlooked, is where many problems begin.
 I've seen countless projects where the default datastore was treated like a local file system, which, in a shared or collaborative environment, becomes a quick recipe for conflicts and apparent data corruption.

 The key misunderstanding often boils down to these critical aspects: